- THOMAS strives to provide a multidimensional approach to recovery that encompasses our core values.

 THOMAS has developed a number of strong partnerships.

 Some of our work is funded in Blackburn with Darwen is through contract with CGL (Change, Grow, Live.)
-Some of our work in Salford is through a contract with GMW (Greater Manchester West.)
+Some of our work in Salford is through a contract with GMMH (Greater Manchester Mental Health NHS Foundation Trust.)

 These larger organisations have contracts with the local authorities and we work as a subcontractor.
 This enables us to put our mission into practice.
 We have developed excellent relationships with other agencies working in the recovery field, as well as those providing complementary services such as housing, mental health, employment and education.